 Shaun was called to the Bar by Lincoln’s Inn in 2005, having received a Shelford Scholarship and awarded the Helen Grindrod QC Scholarship.
-He has a comprehensive family law practice, which encompasses both public and private law children’s cases, Court of Protection and community care matters, and financial relief work.
-Shaun has appeared at all levels of court (save the Supreme Court), including a number of appeals to the Court of Appeal.
+Shaun is a family law specialist, with a comprehensive family law practice, which encompasses both public and private law children cases.
+He also practises within the Court of Protection in relation to personal welfare matters.

-“Always thoroughly prepared and able to give reassurance and detailed explanations, even to the most anxious client… He has that sometimes elusive balance of assurance and approachability” Cara Nuttall, Senior Family Law & Divorce Solicitor at Slater & Gordon Lawyers
+“Always thoroughly prepared and able to give reassurance and detailed explanations, even to the most anxious client… He has that sometimes elusive balance of assurance and approachability” Cara Nuttall, Partner in the Family Law team at JMW Solicitors

 ‘Care Plans and Dual Planning’ – Local Government Lawyer (11 December 2014)